Wing Chun (film): Release

-Guang Dong Tung Ah released it on DVD in the United States on 5 February 2002.
+Guang Dong Tung Ah released Wing Chun on DVD in the United States on 5 February 2002.

-On 20 September 2004, the DVD was released by Hong Kong Legends in the UK in Region 2.
+On 20 September 2004, a DVD was released by Hong Kong Legends in the UK in Region 2.

-One year later, The Epic Action Collection DVD was released on 26 December 2005, a 4-disc set also including Iron Monkey (2-disc platinum edition) and Tai Chi Boxer; all three films were by directed by Yuen Woo-ping.
+One year later, The Epic Action Collection DVD was released on 26 December 2005, a 4-disc set including Iron Monkey (2-disc platinum edition) and Tai Chi Boxer.
+All three films were directed by Yuen Woo-ping.
 One month later, The Michelle Yeoh Collection DVD was released on 9 January 2006, a 3-disc set also including Magnificent Warriors and Police Assassins.

 Reception

 Joey O'Bryan of the Austin Chronicle called it a "fun, period martial arts film, unique in its stylistic approach to both violence and sexual politics".
 J. Doyle Wallis of DVD Talk rated it 4/5 stars and wrote that what the film lacks in authenticity, it makes up for in "dazzling fight scenes".
 Beyond Hollywood called it "a silly comedy with kung fu" that "knows what it is".
 Chris Gould of DVDActive rated it 7/10 stars and wrote that the lack of actual Wing Chun fighting could [be] disappointing to some fans, but the action and comedy make up for it.